 - the student's alcohol-related behavior negatively impacts the learning environment.

-Parents may also be notified when there is reason to believe that a student's health and well-being are in jeopardy.
+- when there is reason to believe that a student's health and well-being are in jeopardy.
 The University reserves the right to assess what is determined as potential jeopardy, including potential harm to self and/or others.

-A professional staff member in the Division of Student Development will encourage the student to make the initial call to a parent or guardian.
+A professional staff member in Student Development will encourage the student to make the initial call to a parent or guardian.
 After the determination of a violation, students will be afforded an opportunity to contact their parent(s) or guardian before the university will issue a notification.
 In certain cases, written notification will be utilized in lieu of verbal contact.

 Students are required to park according to the guidelines outlined in the Parking Information brochure published by the Millikin University Department of Public Safety.
 Copies of this brochure are available at the Department of Public Safety in Walker Hall.
-Students are cautioned to pay particular attention to reserved spaces such as visitor (Millikin students are not considered visitors), handicapped parking, and designated fire lanes.
-Students who fail to abide by the University’s parking regulations are subject to parking tickets fines or having their vehicles towed.
+Students are cautioned to pay particular attention to reserved spaces such as visitor only (Millikin students are not considered visitors), handicapped parking, and designated fire lanes.
+Students who fail to abide by the University’s parking regulations are subject to parking tickets and/or having their vehicles towed.